subhashk01/Class-Visualizer/README.md

 You can view it on the web [here](https://www.subhashk.com/class-visualizer/catalog.html)

-I utilized the Plotly and iGraph Python libraries extensively for this project.
+I utilized the Plotly, iGraph, and Beautiful Soup Python libraries extensively for this project.

 Hope you enjoy!